Free S&H For Orders Over $30

 Why Research Uses Standardized Curcumin Extracts

-Most clinical studies rely on extracts standardized to 95% curcuminoids because:
+Most clinical research uses extracts standardized to 95% curcuminoids rather than turmeric spice.

-Many studies also include BioPerine® (black pepper extract) to support absorption.
+Many research formulations also include BioPerine® (black pepper extract) to improve bioavailability.

 • hydration and nutrient-dense foods